farhan7reza7/if-follow-package/README.md

 if-follow-package
 =================

 > `if-follow-package` is a `JavaScript library` that provides APIs for `managing followers and followings on GitHub`.

-This package allows you to `find users who are not following you back`, find users who are following you back, `unfollow users who are not following you back`, `check if a user is following you`, `check if you are following a user`, get the exact total number of followings, `get the exact total number of followers`, and other follow control features.
+**`if-follow-package` allows you the following:**
+- `find users who are not following you back`

+- `find users who are following you back`

+- `unfollow users who are not following you back`

+- `check if a user is following you`

+- `check if you are following a user`

+- `get the exact total number of followings`

+- `get the exact total number of followers`

+- `and other follow control features`

 [![NPM Version][npm-image]][npm-url]
 [![npm-build-published][npm-ci-image]][npm-ci-url]